-Rarely, your Mac might experience a software or hardware issue that requires it to restart.
-When it starts up again, you might see a message that your computer was restarted because of a problem.
+Rarely, your Mac may experience a software or hardware issue that requires it to restart.
+When it starts up again, you may see a message saying that your computer was restarted because of a problem.

-Unexpected restarts are usually caused by software installed on your Mac, or by devices connected to your Mac.
-If the issue causes your Mac to restart every time it attempts to start up, your Mac might eventually shut down.
+Unexpected restarts are usually caused by software installed on your Mac or by devices connected to your Mac.
+If the issue causes your Mac to restart every time it attempts to start up, your Mac may eventually shut down.
 Use the steps below to check the software and hardware on your Mac.

 Check your software

-If the issue is caused by software on your Mac, one of these steps might help:
+If the issue is caused by software on your Mac, one of these steps may help:

 - Install all available software updates.

-- If your Mac suspects that a particular app caused the restart, it might ask whether you would like to move the app to the Trash.
-Click Move to Trash, then contact the software developer to see if a software update is available.
+- If your Mac suspects that a particular app caused the restart, it may ask whether you would like to move the app to the Bin.
+Click Move to Bin, then contact the software developer to see if a software update is available.

 - Use safe mode to try to isolate the cause of the issue.

 - Reinstall macOS.
-If the issue continues after reinstalling macOS, check your hardware.
+If the issue persists after reinstalling macOS, check your hardware.